LukeJelly/rotate-image/README.md

  the new location for every given point.

-  Give any point in a Matrix (ex, (0,0)), if we multiply that point by a rotation matrix for -90 degreed, we get a new point (0,0).
+  Give any point in a Matrix (ex, (0,0)), if we multiply that point by a rotation matrix for -90 degrees, we get a new point (0,0).
 Of course this rotates around the origin, and we want to rotate in place so we have to shift that up by the size of the matrix - 1.
 So our next location because (0,0 + (len(a)-1)) = (0,4).
   Which is where the 'a' would go after the rotation.
 We then pull out what is